openedx/edx-documentation/en_us/open_edx_course_authors/source/grading/index.rst

-.. _Building Your Course Index:
+.. _Grading Index:

 ##########################
-Building Your Course
+Grading Your Course
 ##########################

-Use the topics in this section to build your course.
+Use the topics in this section to learn about setting up grading for your course.

 For information on how to develop your course content in the Studio Outline, see :ref:`Developing Your Course Index`.